4dboard/instant-virtual-desktop/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/donspablo/instant-virtual-desktop)

 (Click The Button Below To Spawn Your XFCE Environment!)

-An Instant Online Virtual Desktop Environment is a cloud-based desktop environment that can be fully accessed through the internet.
-It is a complete computer system that provides a user with the ability to access their personal or business applications, files, settings, and data from any device with an internet connection.

 This type of virtual desktop environment is hosted on servers, and users can access it through a web browser.
 It is designed to provide a user with a seamless experience that replicates the functions of a physical computer, including hardware resources, operating systems, applications, and network infrastructures.